-- Employ people with disability and older people because it's good for business. - 2.
+- 1. Employ people with disability and older people because it's good for business. - 2.
 Check your workplace policy and practices for all abilities recruitment, training and support. - 3.
 Find out more about your legal responsibilities. - 4.
 Educate yourself and your staff about anti-discrimination, disability and ageism. - 5.
-Create a workplace environment where all staff are comfortable to discuss their experiences, and their needs to feel included in the workplace.
+Create a workplace environment where all staff are comfortable to discuss their experiences, and what they need to feel included in the workplace.

-- 6. Normalise diversity in your workplaceeveryone is different! - 7.
-Employer incentives the Australian and Queensland governments provide financial assistance for employment, building modifications and staff training to encourage all-abilities employment in the workplace. - 8.
-People with NDIS plans may get support for employment e.g. a support worker could attend work alongside to support their paid or volunteer role.
+- 6. Normalise diversity in your workplace - everyone is different! - 7.
+Australian and Queensland governments provide financial incentives for employment, building modifications and staff training to encourage all-abilities employment. - 8.
+People with NDIS plans may get support for employment e.g. a support worker could attend work to support their paid or volunteer role.